AdobeDocs/target.pt-BR/help/c-activities/c-troubleshooting-activities/content-trouble.md

 ## mboxTrace {#section_256FCF7C14BB435BA2C68049EF0BA99E}

-mboxTrace permite a você receber informações de acompanhamento relacionadas a respostas da mbox.
-As informações de acompanhamento refletem o resultado de uma chamada de mbox (por exemplo, uma conversão ou uma impressão) e os dados adicionais que podem ajudar a determinar por que esse resultado particular aconteceu, como um conjunto de ramificações disponíveis dentre as quais a seleção foi feita em uma campanha.
+mboxTrace enables you to receive trace information attached to [!DNL Target] responses.
+Trace information reflects the outcome of a [!DNL Target] call (for example, a conversion or an impression) and any additional data that may help in determining why this particular outcome happened, such as a set of available branches among which the selection was made in a campaign.
 Use essas informações para depurar a entrega de conteúdo.

 Os seguintes parâmetros estão disponíveis: